Ditch these habits that keep you from saving and replace them with new ones to build savings.

 5. Paying fees

-You may not pay attention to all those ATM fees, cash advance fees and maybe occasional credit card late fees, but they add up fast.
+You may not pay attention to all those ATM fees, cash advance fees and maybe an occasional credit card late fees, but they add up fast.
 If you need to withdraw cash, visit the ATM at your bank to avoid a fee.
 As for cash advances, it’s a good idea to avoid those altogether, since those transactions carry an array of fees and higher interest rates than regular credit card purchases.

 6. Hanging out with big spenders